-- 1. All persons entering the Ground must pay for admission or hold a valid ticket. - 2.
+- All persons entering the Ground must pay for admission or hold a valid ticket. - 2.
 The Club reserve the right at their absolute discretion to refuse admission to the Ground.
 Any person who has been refused admission to, or been banned from the Ground and who nevertheless gains access to it will be removed from the Ground. - 3.
-Refund of cash admission charges paid at the turnstiles will not be made in any circumstances. - 4.
-Persons intoxicated through alcohol or other substances, acting in a disorderly or provocative manner will be refused admission to the Ground. - 5.
-Darts, fireworks, smoke bombs or similar devices, air horns, claxons, whistles, metal cans, bottles, glasses, flags, banners, stools, masks and other similar articles are not permitted to be brought into the Ground. - 6.
-Persons are admitted subject to the condition that, if required, they will submit themselves to be searched to prevent offensive weapons or dangerous articles from being taken into the Ground. - 7.
+Refund of cash admission charges paid at the turnstiles will not be made in any circumstances. - Persons intoxicated through alcohol or other substances, acting in a disorderly or provocative manner will be refused admission to the Ground. - 5.
+Darts, fireworks, smoke bombs or similar devices, air horns, claxons, whistles, metal cans, bottles, glasses, flags, banners, stools, masks and other similar articles are not permitted to be brought into the Ground. - Persons are admitted subject to the condition that, if required, they will submit themselves to be searched to prevent offensive weapons or dangerous articles from being taken into the Ground. - 7.
 Unauthorised persons are not permitted to go onto the track or onto the pitch and any unauthorised person doing so will be removed from the Ground. - 8.
 All spectators whilst inside the Ground must comply with any directions given to them by the Police or by any Steward appointed by the Club. - 9.
 The transfer from one part of the Ground to another is not allowed unless on the approval of a Club Official or the direction of the police. - 10.
 The obstruction of gangways, access ways, exits and entrances, stairways and the like places is strictly forbidden. - 11.
 All spectators occupying the stands were seating is provided must remain seated throughout the match. - 12.
 The throwing of any article inside the Ground is strictly forbidden. - 13.
-The setting off of fireworks, smoke bombs or similar devices or the lighting of any material inside the Ground is strictly prohibited.
+The setting off of fireworks, smoke bombs or similar devices or the lighting of any material inside the Ground is strictly prohibited. - 14.
+The climbing of, or standing upon, floodlight pylons, fences, stands, barriers, walls or buildings in the Ground is strictly forbidden.